matsunagalab/differentiable_BTR/README.md

 ![Deconvolution example](https://raw.githubusercontent.com/matsunagalab/differentiable_BTR/main/images/morphing.gif)

-This repository contains Jupyter notebooks for the end-to-end differentiable blind tip reconstruction (BTR) used in Matsunaga et al.
+This repository contains Jupyter notebooks for the end-to-end differentiable blind tip reconstruction (BTR) proposed in [Matsunaga et al (2023)](https://doi.org/10.1038/s41598-022-27057-2).

 All notebooks are written in Julia programming language.
 You need to install julia before using the notebooks.
 Also, the notebooks depend on several packages.
 The packages can be installed as follows: